What is a LAN monitor?

 The third element of Pandora FMS is its configuration management system, which can keep track of your company’s software patch status and detect rogue software on the system.

-Whether this combination would be of interest to your depends on if you already have a DDI suite and configuration management system with which you are happy.
+Whether this combination would be of interest to you depends on if you already have a DDI suite and configuration management system with which you are happy.
 However, if you are looking for an entirely new networking toolkit, this option could work out well for you.

 If you have a multi-site network, you can centralize all of the management of your organization’s WAN into one location through remote monitoring.
 However, it is possible to divide up the responsibilities and system access in the dashboard to limit onsite managers’ access to just their subnets — the dashboard’s contents are fully customizable.
 It is also possible to define roles within the console to give partial access to the controls of the dashboard, enabling junior staff to safely participate and upline managers to access reporting functions.

 Pandora NMS is a Spanish product and its prices are set in Euros.
-The basic network monitoring software package is available as a “Community” edition of its open source software for free.
+The basic network monitoring software package is available as a “Community” edition of its open-source software for free.
 The full-feature Network Management System starts at €2,625 and the price increases with more network nodes.
 That price includes a maintenance and support package for one year.
 An Enterprise solution for large networks includes cloud-service tracking.
 That plan starts at €3,750 for the first year, with a year’s support and maintenance included.

-Some extra features are available as added extras, but are included with the Enterprise plan.
+Some extra features are available as added extras but are included with the Enterprise plan.
 They include remote access systems and SAP monitoring.
 If you need those, you might consider upgrading to the Corporate plan where those extra features are included in the price.
 The Corporate package is priced by negotiation.

-Zenoss Core is an open source network monitoring system that you can install for free.
+Zenoss Core is an open-source network monitoring system that you can install for free.
 There are two paid versions of this real-time network monitoring and analyzing software.
 You can get an onsite version, which is called Zenoss Service Dynamics, or you can have a managed cloud-based service, called Zenoss-as-a-service.

 Whichever option you go for, you will get an auto-discovery module.
 This automatically maps your network topology and logs all of the devices connected to the system.
 You are allowed up to 1,000 network devices, but with both of the paid services, the number of devices you can have is unlimited.

-The monitoring doesn’t just limit itself to standard network equipment, terminals and printers.
+The monitoring doesn’t just limit itself to standard network equipment, terminals, and printers.
 It will also monitor power supplies, server racks, ports, fans, and fabric cards.

 The network monitoring system is based on SNMP.
 This is great because it means that you get automatic compatibility with all new equipment currently manufactured with network connectors.
 SNMP alerts provide device failure notification that feeds directly into the dashboard.
 Traffic flows around the network are monitored by NetFlow.

 Whether you choose to use the onsite system or the cloud-based version of Zenoss’s LAN monitoring service, the dashboard is web-based, which means that is can be accessed from any GUI operating system.
-You can extend the capabilities of Zenoss to cover multiple sites and institute remote monitoring by installing collectors on each site.
+You can extend the capabilities of Zenoss to cover multiple sites and institute remote monitoring by installing data collectors on each site.

 The standard monitoring software can be expanded by ZenPacks.
 These are notification add-ons that cater to specific hardware produced by a range of well-known equipment manufacturers.
 You don’t need to install all of the available ZenPacks.
 However, knowledge of the existence of a ZenPack for a specific device will make it easier to buy in new equipment for your multi-vendor environment.